Green Templeton College, Oxford: Student life

 Green Templeton College illuminated at night during Freshers’ Week, with marquee tents set up for student welcome events.

 As a graduate college, it has a single common room, known as the Graduate Common Room ("GCR") – equivalent to the Middle Common Room ("MCR") in other colleges – to encourage interaction between students and fellows.

 The Graduate Common Room (GCR) at Green Templeton College — post-formal coffee service.

 Green Templeton offers a wide variety of activities to its students.
-The various Green Templeton College clubs and societies include the Boat Club, the Book Club, Choir, Golf Society, LGBT Society, Medical Anthropology Society, Richard Doll Society, and Music Society.
+The various Green Templeton College clubs and societies include the Green Templeton Boat Club, the Book Club, Choir, Golf Society, LGBT Society, Medical Anthropology Society, Richard Doll Society, and Music Society.
 College events include the annual college Garden Party, the Summer Ball, the Human Welfare Conference, "Welfare and Wine", formals, and themed "bops" (discos or college parties), held throughout the year.
 Lecture series are routinely held for those interested, including the Green Templeton Lectures and those held by the Reuter's Institute.

 The college is also active in various sports, especially rowing.
 Other sports at Green Templeton College include badminton, basketball, cricket, croquet, football, golf, netball, rugby, running, squash and tennis.
 The college also has on-site tennis and squash courts.
 In addition to this, all students of the college are entitled to free membership at the Iffley Road Sports Centre.

 Beyond its student-run Music Society, the college supports a formal music programme with a choir, regular recitals and performances open to all members, reflecting its inclusive graduate community and interdisciplinary ethos.

 The college bar, known as the Stables Bar, is open for drinks in the evenings, and serves as a meeting place during the day.

 Green Templeton is actively involved in charity work, supporting a local and an overseas charity every year.
 Both the Graduate Common Room and the College Charity Committee organise numerous events throughout the year, both at Green Templeton College and in Oxford.

 Green Templeton College's strong ties with the clinical medicine community are fostered through its affiliation with Osler House.
-Osler House is Oxford University's club for medical students and is open to students and Fellows involved in research in a range of topics related to human health and welfare.
-The friendly and comfortable ambience of Osler House is focused around a games room which has pool and table football facilities.
+Osler House is Oxford University's club for medical students and is open to students and fellows involved in research in a range of topics related to human health and welfare.
+The ambience of Osler House is focused around a games room which has pool and table football facilities.

 The college publishes a newsletter every term, called In Transit, as well as an annual Green Templeton College alumni magazine, called The GTC Magazine (formerly, albeit for Templeton College only, Templeton Views), and the college Graduate Common Room circulates a weekly electronic newsletter.